 Star Group, L.P. ("Star" the "Company," "we," "us," or "our") is a full service provider specializing in the sale of home heating and air conditioning products and services to residential and commercial home heating oil and propane customers.
 The Company has one reportable segment for accounting purposes.
-We also sell diesel fuel, gasoline and home heating oil on a delivery only basis, and in certain of our marketing areas, we provide plumbing services primarily to our home heating oil and propane customer base.
+We also sell diesel fuel, gasoline and home heating oil on a delivery only basis.
 We believe we are the nation's largest retail distributor of home heating oil based upon sales volume.
 Including our propane locations, we serve customers in the more northern and eastern states within the Northeast, Central and Southeast U.S. regions.